grensen/perceptron_concept/README.md

 The next calculation will be with 4 + (-3) = 1, so the NN makes better predictions if the input is A = 4.

 The weights stand for B and are our constants in the NN, we change B a bit to create better C predictions.
-This idea of the process should help to understand the core of this topic, the implementation of a deep neural network, so lets go deeper.
+This idea of the process should help to understand the core of this topic, the implementation of a deep neural network or also called a multilayer perceptron (MLP), so lets go deeper.

 ## *okay, but why it named perceptron concept?*